Our Specialist Classes

 I have had the good fortune of having many of my dreams come true as a performer.
 I started my performing career at Disneyland and have performed at various theme parks.
 A highlight for me was performing in the classic movie musicals, “Grease”, and Sgt.
 Peppers Lonely Hearts Club Band, and dancing on the Academy Awards.
 I have also performed in various showcases and productions in the Los Angeles theater arts community.
 I find that working behind the scenes is equally as thrilling and gratifying as performing.

 In our hands-on Science Lab, students engage in scientific reasoning, perform experiments, record data, analyze results, discuss their findings and more.

-Meet Dr. Mary Wilson, Science Teacher for grades 4 - 8
+Meet Dr. Mary Wilson, Science Teacher for Middle School

 I have been teaching hands-on science in our two science labs as a member of the PHS faculty for six years.
 Previously I was involved with presenting science experiments in the classroom for nine years when both of my children attended Peninsula Heritage (graduated 2003 and 2006).
 I attended UCLA and received a Bachelor of Science degree in Zoology.
 At that time, I was interested in becoming a veterinarian or a medical illustrationist.
 I love animals and have had menageries of pets from snakes to chinchillas.
 I was even a breeder of stick insects and supplied the Natural History Museum baby stick insects for their insect zoo.